tassosho/mimic2/README.md

 ### Phonemes Distribution
 ![phonemedist](example_visuals/phonemedist.png)

-This only output if you use the `--cmu_dict_path` parameter.
+This only outputs if you use the `--cmu_dict_path` parameter.
 The X-axis is the unique phonemes, and the Y-axis shows how many times that phoneme shows up in your dataset.
 We are still experimenting with how the distribution should look, but the theory is having a balanced distribution of phonemes will increase quality in pronunciation.

 ### Tips
-If your data looks bad, you can try resampling methods to change the shape of your data.
-For example, to fix the bad number of samples chart.
-You can try to delete samples and copy samples to make the chart look more normally distributed.
-For standard deviation, you can remove data that causes your standard deviation of have a large spread.
+If your data looks bad you can try resampling methods to change the shape of your data.
+* For number of samples, you can try to delete samples and copy samples to make the chart look more normally distributed.
+* For standard deviation, you can remove data that causes your standard deviation of have a large spread.
+* For the average seconds, you can try to only include samples that follows a linear pattern